£500,000 Compensation For Undiagnosed Cancer

 The failure to diagnose a medical condition as serious as cancer at an early stage can lead to very serious complications.
 In this case, the claimant sought to claim compensation for undiagnosed cancer.
 The claimant did not have her throat cancer diagnosed at an early stage.
 This caused the claimant to require a complete laryngectomy (the removal of her voice box).
 This took away her ability to speak as well as other serious consequences.
 Solicitors were able to claim a total of £500,000 in damages.

 Misdiagnosis and undiagnosed conditions are much more common than many people think.
-Experts have previously warned that as many as one in six people seeing their GP, consultants or other medical practitioners in the UK’s NHS could have been misdiagnosed or have conditions which have gone undiagnosed.
+Experts have previously warned that as many as one in six people seeing their GP, consultants or other medical practitioners in the UK’s NHS could have been misdiagnosed or have conditions that have gone undiagnosed.
 Most cases of misdiagnosed or undiagnosed cases are not as serious as cancer misdiagnosis cases, however, a large enough number of patients will suffer significant consequences.
-According to Professor Graham Neale; NHS doctors made mistakes in around a sixth of cases as they were too quick to make a diagnosis.
-In other cases, doctors were hesitant to ask for a second opinion.
-Professor Neale said this is a problem which not adequately be dealt with.
-The government and NHS have previously awarded more than £45 million to over 700 cases of cancer misdiagnosis.
-This was over a single eight-year period.

-In order to make cancer delayed diagnosis compensation claim in the UK, you need to be able to demonstrate that having this delay in diagnosis or misdiagnosis which prevented the start of treatment, lead to a significant deterioration in your condition and long-term prognosis.
+In order to make a cancer delayed diagnosis compensation claim in the UK, you need to be able to demonstrate that having this delay in diagnosis or misdiagnosis which prevented the start of treatment lead to a significant deterioration in your condition and long-term prognosis.
 You need to show that this was caused by a medical professional.
-You could also make a claim for compensation if you have been diagnosed with cancer which you did not have.
+You could also make a claim for compensation if you have been diagnosed with cancer that you did not have.

-How much your cancer misdiagnosis settlement will be will depend on by how much your condition has deteriorated and by how much this has caused your condition to deteriorate.
+How much your cancer misdiagnosis settlement will be will depend on how much your condition has deteriorated and by how much this has caused your condition to deteriorate.
 You will need to show it has adversely affected your long-term prognosis, recovery and the other impacts it can have on your life.
-Medical practitioners have few defences against undiagnosed or misdiagnosed cancer claims.
-However, the process of making a claim for compensation for a delayed cancer diagnosis can be lengthy and complicated.
+The process of making a claim for compensation for a delayed cancer diagnosis can be lengthy and complicated.
 As such, it is a good idea to start your case as soon as possible.

 In this case, the claimant alleged that the failure to diagnose the woman with throat cancer, her consultant caused her to require a complete laryngectomy, removing her voice box.
 This removed her ability to speak and hampered her breathing.
 Solicitors alleged that an accurate diagnosis after being referred by her GP to see a consultant would have caught cancer at an earlier stage.
 The medical negligence late diagnosis should have been picked up by the MRI scan, and diagnosed by the consultant.